Harriet Low

 Harriett Low Hillard (May 18, 1809 – 1877) was an American woman of letters and diarist.
-From 1829 to 1833 she lived in the Portuguese colony of Macau on the South China coast and she and her sickly aunt became the first American women to go to China.
+From 1829 to 1833 she lived in the Portuguese colony of Macau on the South China coast.
+She and her sickly aunt became the first American women to go to China.
 During her stay from 1829 to 1833, she wrote a journal in the form of letters to her older sister Molly (Mary Ann, 1808–1851), and became acquainted with many of the influential individuals in the colony.
 After her return to the United States, she married and moved to London, returning to New York with her husband and five daughters in 1848.
-Her journal is now part of the Low-Mills collection in the Library of Congress.
+Her journal became part of the Low-Mills collection in the Library of Congress.

 Biography

 She was born Harriet Low, the second of twelve children of Seth and Mary Porter Low, in Salem, Massachusetts.
 Her father was a well-to-do merchant and owner of a successful shipping business among the ports of Salem, New York, London, and Canton (modern-day Guangzhou).
 A leading citizen of Brooklyn, Seth Low was one of the founders of the Unitarian church in that city.
 As one of four daughters in a large family, Harriet engaged in many household tasks, including sewing and mending.

 In 1829 her uncle, American trader William Henry Low, and his wife Abigail Knapp Low (1795–1834), prepared to move to China for a five-year stay.
 While William Henry Low would be managing business interests for Russell & Co. in Canton, which was off-limits to women, his wife would be staying in Macau.
 They asked Harriet to accompany them and provide companionship for her aunt.
 The party boarded the Sumatra for a four-month voyage across the Atlantic and Indian Oceans, which included a three-week stopover in Manila.
 Harriet arrived in Macau on 29 September 1829, and took up residence at 2, Pátio da Sé, at the top of Calçada de S. João.
 She soon became acquainted with many of the well-known residents of Macau, including the painter George Chinnery, who painted her portrait; the Hong Merchant Howqua; and the surgeon Thomas Richardson Colledge.
 Through her uncle's connections, she also became familiar with all the employees of the East India Company along with other prosperous British merchants in the city.
 As the only unmarried young woman in the colony, she was invited to many "fancy balls, dances, teas and dinners".